shubham1172/remote-play/README.md

 - Left-mouse-button click using tapping
 - Right-mouse-button click using double tap
 - Swipe up and down to scroll vertically on the right pad

+**Disclaimer**: Horizontal scrolling only supported on OS X / Linux Platforms
 - Swipe left and right to scroll horizontally on the bottom pad

 ## Using Remote-Play